Salem was child’s play by comparison.

 It was 385 years ago when Katharina Henot went from running the local postal office and attending local parties to being tried, convicted and burned alive at the stake for being a witch.
 Just recently, the same governing body that convicted her is re-opening her case and conducting a re-trial.

-Henot was one out of the estimated (wait for it…) 25,000 alleged sorcerers incinerated on the premise of practicing witchcraft!
-By comparison, the amount of deaths in the Salem Witch Trials was just a tiny fraction of that of Cologne’s!
+Henot was one out of the estimated (wait for it…) 25,000 alleged sorcerers incinerated in Cologne on the premise of practicing witchcraft!

 She was thrown in jail and despite suffering horrible sickness and injuries from torture – she never admitted to anything.
 Regardless, she was found guilty of witchcraft and sentenced to be burned at the stake for sorcery.